wp-plugins/bepro-listings/readme.txt

 * It is strongly recommended that beginners keep the "Ajax on" option selected.
 This simplifies the use of widgets and shortcodes, since you won't have to worry about url forwarding.

-* Use shortcodes and/or widgets for user interaction
+* Use shortcodes and/or widgets for user interaction.
+Try the easiest one [bl_all_in_one]

 * Install any needed add-ons

+* Consider creating a template file for the Listing Detail Pages.

 == Frequently Asked Questions ==